realm/realm-js/examples/rn-connection-and-error/README.md

 ### Note: Offline Support

 Users who have logged in at least once will have their credentials cached on the client.
+Thus, a logged in user who restarts the app will remain logged in. [@realm/react's](https://www.npmjs.com/package/@realm/react) `UserProvider` automatically handles this for you by checking if the `app.currentUser` already exists.

 Data that was previously synced to the device will also exist locally in the Realm database.
 From this point on, users can be offline and still query and update data.
 Any changes made offline will be synced automatically to Atlas and any other devices once a network connection is established.
+If multiple users modify the same data either while online or offline, those conflicts are [automatically resolved](https://www.mongodb.com/docs/atlas/app-services/sync/details/conflict-resolution/) before being synced.

 #### Realm Configuration